 Andrew started his career in the world famous Hwange National Park.
 Following this, Andrew expanded his knowledge of Zimbabwe’s parks by working in Matusadona, Mana Pools & Gonarezhou Whilst working in these areas Andrew had the privilege of being the understudy of some of Zimbabwe’s best professional guides for four years, who imparted their invaluable experience.

-During this training, Andrew built a strong foundational knowledge in Environmental Ethics, Flora and Fauna, tracking of big game on foot and even some Mechanics for the moments when things go wrong in camp.
+During this training, Andrew built a strong foundational knowledge in Environmental Ethics, Flora and Fauna, tracking Africa's mega fauna on foot and even some Mechanics for the moments when things go wrong in camp.
 Andrew also contributed to various communities – assisting farmers by chasing crop-raiding elephants out of maze fields; scientists, in the dead of night, with the darting of lions for research; and conservationists with the removal of wire snares.
 He has also ploughed back into the industry he is so enthusiastic about by working with children and apprentice guides on educational camps.
 Andrew also participated in game capture operations with the Zimbabwean National Parks – safely capturing giraffe and Cape Buffalo from Umtchibi, Hwange National Park to be relocated.

-Andrew’s guiding has taken him through various wildlife sanctuaries in the sub-region, but his passion lies in Mana Pools – his ‘home away from home’!
+Andrew’s guiding has taken him through various wildlife sanctuaries in the sub-region, but his passion lies in Zimbabwe – his ‘home away from home’!
 There, he continues to expand his horizons and knowledge of Africa.
 Andrew’s understanding of the diverse habitats and species, and their day-to-day interactions, will ensure that your safari in the African bush will be one that you will never forget – the experience stays with you through your photographs – memories and moments that will last a lifetime.